 I’m seatted in front of a blank blog post page.
-I’m not writing for a while and I decided I’d finally kick-start the blog this week.
+I decided I’d finally kick-start the blog this week, despite not having written for a (long) while.
 Surprisingly, I’ve been able to stick to my decisions lately.
 Gewoon doen, they say in dutch.

 Woke up around 07.30, which felt slightly bizarre.
 I guess this thing about getting up to the chirping of birds is still quite new to me.
 Four hours and a yoga class later, I’m sitting at my current favourite coffee place, and ready to start.
 My mind goes blank for a while.
 Of course it does.
 That’s nothing new, I admit from the height of many years of procrastination.
 Gewoon doen.

-I fuel up the writing of this blog post with cappuccino, even though I know that caffeine barely has the same effect it did five years ago, when I arrived to Amsterdam.
-I started drinking it over here, as black a potion as I could get it but in time I gave in to capuccino coziness.
-I guess for me coffee makes up for grey skies.
+I fuel up the writing of this blog post with cappuccino, even though I know that caffeine barely has the same effect it did five years ago, when I arrived in Amsterdam.
+I started drinking coffee here, as black a potion as I could get it but in time I gave in to capuccino coziness.
+I guess that, for me, coffee makes up for grey skies.
 Welcoming cafes – like the one I am at – became a refuge, and a way of dealing with the lack of sun in The Netherlands.
 Among other high-priority ideas, I wanted to write about them, and leave the weather situation to the Gods, as it should be.

 *’gewoon doen’ – dutch version of the ‘just-do-it’